-- 1. In consultation with an iSchool Advisor, review the requirements of the Receiving program. - 2.
-Notify the Manager of the Host program via email.
-The Host Manager should notify the Receiving coordinator and Advisor if there are any reservations about the program switch. - 3.
-Submit an online iSchool Program Transfer form.
-Please complete all required form fields and attach: - a.
-Unofficial transcript for further transfer evaluation (can be accessed through Testudo) - b.
-100-word statement explaining why the student wants to transfer to a different iSchool academic program and how this new program fits their educational and professional goals - 4.
-The program committee will review the transcript and statement, or they may elect the Manager and Director of the Receiving program to make the decision in lieu of a committee decision. - 5.
-Once a decision has been reached, the Manager of the Receiving program will notify the student of the decision via email.
-If the transfer has been approved, the student will be invited for a follow-up appointment with the Receiving program's Manager.
+- 1. In consultation with your Academic Advisor, review the requirements of the new program. - 2.
+Meet with the Program Director and/or Program Manager of your current program to discuss your interest in switching programs. - a.
+The Director and/or Manager of the current program should notify the new program's Director and/or Manager and advisor if there are any reservations about the program switch. - 3.
+Meet with the Program Director and/or Program Manager of the new program to discuss interests in the new program, career goals, and how the new program is a better match than the current program for reaching desired goals. - a.
+When arranging this meeting, students should provide a current transcript (from Testudo) and a brief explanation of your desire to switch programs. - b.
+The Program Director and Program Manager may request additional materials. - 4.
+The Program (either the Program Committee or the Program Director and Manager) will review the materials and make a decision. - 5.
+Once a decision has been reached, the Manager of the new program will notify the student of the decision via email.
 Please allow 2 to 4 weeks for a decision. - 6.
-The Receiving Manager will meet with the transfer student to discuss final steps with course plan - a.
-International Students must also coordinate with ISSS to verify that the transfer doesn't impact their visa.

-- 7. If all parties are in favor of the transfer, the Receiving program's Manager will notify Host Manager and Student Services - 8.
-Student Services will request the change from the Graduate School - 9.
-Student Services will notify the student, the host program, and the receiving program of the decision by the Graduate School
+The new Academic Advisor will meet with the transfer student to discuss final steps and course planning. - a.
+International Students must also coordinate with ISSS to abide by visa regulations. - 7.
+If all parties are in agreement about the transfer (student is accepted into the new program and decides to move forward with the program objective change), the new Academic Advisor will request the change from the Graduate School. - a.
+The Academic Advisor will notify the student and both the former and new program managers of the Graduate School's decision.